Six Ways Sales Enablement Leaders Can Get the Most from Their Team

 The guide’s first point covers the crucial topic of learning.
 Newly-hired sales reps, like employees in any other industry, are more effective when training aligns with their learning preferences.
 Lengthy eLearning programs and one-way conversations from subject matter experts aren’t always the best ways for new reps to learn.

-SiriusDecisions discusses past research suggesting that most knowledge is learned through “doing” rather than from “traditional” learning environments.
+Research shows that most knowledge is learned through “doing” rather than from “traditional” learning environments.
 They also point to some of their own research showing that the most effective learning methods are on-the-job learning, live classrooms, observation, and peer collaboration.

 2. Rethink When Onboarding Is “Done”

-As the guide points out, many sales organizations aim to “decrease time to productivity” as they design their onboarding programs.
+Many sales organizations aim to “decrease time to productivity” as they design their onboarding programs.
 However, the majority of high-performance sales organizations report that their onboarding continues for six months or more.

-The guide recommends a better way to think of the decrease-time-to-productivity approach.
 Rather than rushing hastily through the onboarding process or sheltering new reps to the point of ineffectiveness, organizations should focus on “rep readiness.”
 This means letting new reps gain real world, on-the-job experience in intervals.

-Rather than waiting until the onboarding is “done,” reps should be allowed to apply knowledge as it’s acquired.
+And rather than waiting until the onboarding is “done,” reps should be allowed to apply knowledge as it’s acquired.
 This will mean dividing a training program’s content into smaller, more consumable segments and then weaving real-world practice into these learning segments.

 3. Empower Sales Managers to Attract Top Talent